berprado/dashback/docs/02-guia_dashboard_backstage.md

     """

 def q_prefacturacion(view_name: str, where_sql: str) -> str:

+  # 🟡 Futuro / no implementado aún en el repo (idea documentada)
     return f"""
     SELECT
       SUM(CASE WHEN (id_factura IS NOT NULL OR nro_factura IS NOT NULL) THEN sub_total ELSE 0 END) AS monto_facturado,